shivam3110/LLM_RAG_IT_ticket_resolution/README.md

 ![alt text](rag_lanchain.png)
 ## Overview
-This repository is developed as part of the case study for the AI Solutions Engineer position at Aleph Alpha.
-The challenge involves building a tool to assist IT helpdesk agents by leveraging historical data of previously resolved tickets to suggest resolutions for new tickets.
+This repository contains a tool designed to assist IT helpdesk agents by leveraging historical data of previously resolved tickets to suggest resolutions for new tickets.
+The system is built using Streamlit for the UI and integrates advanced AI models for response generation.

 ## Problem Statement
-IT helpdesk agents frequently encounter redundant issues that have been resolved previously but lack an efficient way to reference these solutions.
-The main problem is the lack of a system to inform the agent if and how a problem has been resolved in the past.
-This results in inefficiency and increased resolution times for customer tickets.
+IT helpdesk agents often encounter repetitive issues that have been resolved previously.
+However, they lack an efficient way to reference these solutions, leading to inefficiencies and increased resolution times for customer tickets.

 ## Approach
 The solution involves creating an intelligent ticket resolution assistant that: